Right where Route 30 meets Route 100, cataract surgery for Exton that fits a busy life, with premium lenses that can loosen your reliance on glasses.

 Dr. Mudgil is the only ophthalmologist serving Exton who routinely performs dropless cataract surgery.
 Medication is delivered directly into the eye during surgery, eliminating the burden of multiple eye drops daily for weeks.
 Learn about our dropless cataract surgery.

-Dr. Mudgil completed ophthalmology residency at Brown University and his pediatric ophthalmology fellowship at the Wilmer Eye Institute, Johns Hopkins, where he served as Assistant Professor before returning to Chester County.
+Dr. Mudgil completed his ophthalmology residency at Brown University and a pediatric ophthalmology and strabismus fellowship at the Wilmer Eye Institute at Johns Hopkins, where he stayed on as a faculty Assistant Professor and taught residents their first cataract surgeries.
+He is a board-certified ophthalmologist.

 PanOptix trifocal, Vivity extended depth of focus, Light Adjustable Lens, and toric IOLs are all offered.
 Compare your options.